garland3/DAQ-logging-UI-for-phidget-temperature/README.md

 * Run the program
 * Click 'Start Recording Data' to log temperature measurements every 0.5 seconds
 * Click 'Stop Recording Data' to stop logging
-* Click 'Save Data' to save the data to a csv file on the desktop.
+* Click 'Save Data' to save the data to a csv file.
-    * The csv file has two columns (Timestamp, and temperature).
+    * The csv file has three columns (Timestamp, delta T (delta Time) and temperature).
+    * The delta T is the difference in time from when you clicked "Start Recording" until the measurements was made.
+The units are seconds.
+    * If you view the csv file in Microsft Excel, then the Timestamp will not show correct.
+If you open the .csv file in a text editor (like notepad), then youc an see the whole time stamp information.
     * The update interval is 500 ms by default.
+Depending on your computer, a slightly delay may cause the update-interval to be slightly larger.
+You can see this when you compare the time-stamps.
 * Click 'Clear Data' to clear any recorded data.
 ## Development
 This app was developed with